Doji

 The doji (どうじ 同事) is a commonly found pattern in a candlestick chart of financially traded assets (stocks, bonds, futures, etc.) in technical analysis.
+A Doji forms when the open and close of a candlestick are equal, or very close to equal.

+Considered a neutral formation suggesting indecision between buyers and sellers–bullish or bearish bias depends on previous price swing, or trend.

+Length of upper and lower shadows (wicks and tails) may vary giving the appearance of a plus sign, cross, or inverted cross.

 It is characterized by being small in length—meaning a small trading range—with an opening and closing price that are virtually equal.
 The efficacy of technical analysis is disputed by the efficient-market hypothesis, which states that stock market prices are essentially unpredictable.

 The doji represents indecision in the market.
 A doji is not as significant if the market is not clearly trending, as non-trending markets are inherently indicative of indecision.
 If the doji forms in an uptrend or downtrend, this is normally seen as significant, as it is a signal that the buyers are losing conviction when formed in an uptrend and a signal that sellers are losing conviction if seen in a downtrend.

 Types of Doji

 Neutral: Dojis form when the opening and closing prices are virtually equal.
 Alone, dojis are neutral patterns.

 Long-Legged: This doji reflects a great amount of indecision about the future direction of the underlying asset.

 Gravestone: The long upper shadow suggests that the direction of the trend may be nearing a major turning point.
 It is formed when the opening and closing price of the underlying asset are equal and occur at the low of the day.

 Dragonfly: The long lower shadow suggests that the direction of the trend may be nearing a major turning point.
 It is formed when the opening and closing price of the underlying asset are equal and occur at the high of the day.

 A doji is a key trend reversal indicator.
 This is particularly true when there is a high trading volume following an extended move in either direction.
 When a market has been in an uptrend and trades to a higher high than the previous three trading days, fails to hold that high, and closes in the lower 10% of that day's trading range, there is a high probability of a downtrend in the ensuing days.
 Likewise, when the market has been in a downtrend and trades to a new low that's lower than the three previous trading days, fails to hold that low, and closes in the upper 10% of that day's trading range, there is a high probability of an uptrend in the ensuing days.